Starfield best ship parts – the best ship modules for every category

 Where to buy the best ship parts

 The best ship parts can all be bought from Ship Services Technicians at various spaceports around the Settled Systems.
-Places like New Atlantis on Jemison, Cydonia on Mars, Akila City on Akila, and specialists like the HopeTech at the Hopetown Shipyard in the Valo system and Deimos Staryard in the Sol system will all have ship technicians selling parts like these.
+Places like New Atlantis on Jemison, Cydonia on Mars, Akila City on Akila, and specialists like the HopeTech at the Hopetown Shipyard in the Valo system and Deimos Staryard in the Sol system all have ship technicians selling parts like these.
 If you’re interested in checking out specific Starfield ship manufacturers, check out our guide.

 What are the most important ship parts to upgrade in Starfield?